deliapater/Grokking-Algorithms/README.md

 # Grokking Algorithms in JavaScript 🧠✨

-This repository is my personal journey through the book **Grokking Algorithms" by Aditya Bhargava**.
+This repository is my personal journey through the book **"Grokking Algorithms" by Aditya Bhargava**.
 The book introduces fundamental computer science concepts through friendly explanations and illustrations.
 I'm translating each concept and excercise into JavaScript as a way to reinforce my learning.

 ## 📚 About the Book